PMatthaei/csgo-demojsonparser/README.md

 This is a JSONParser using the following format : [Click here](https://github.com/PMatthaei/demojsonparser-csgo/blob/master/JSONFORMAT.md)

-Data about the CS:GO demos is parsed from bytecode by:
+Data from CS:GO demos (.dem) is parsed with a modified version of:

 DemoInfo - https://github.com/StatsHelix/demoinfo